Early Learning & Child Care Programs

 We gratefully acknowledge the financial support of the Province of British Columbia through the Ministry of Education and Child Care.
 Funding allows us to offer a wide range of early learning & child care programs.

-If you have any questions about School District 22 Early Learning & Child Care programs, contact:
+If you have any questions about School District 22 Early Learning & Child Care programs, contact us:

 Early Learning & Child Care Department